Last Updated on March 24, 2022 by Anne-Marie

 You could also zap them on 50% power in the microwave, but I'd worry about drying them out.

-- Banana Oatmeal Muffins Recipe – make with bananas and Cheerios
+Banana Oatmeal Muffins Recipe – these banana muffins are made with Cheerios

 - 2 cups all-purpose gluten free flour